jennifer-karnosky/jennifer-karnosky.github.io/README.md

 # jennifer-karnosky.github.io
 My Portfolio

 *Hello!
 My name is Jennifer Karnosky, and this page is underconstruction.
-I will be adding content to showcase new skills learned in the MS in Business Analytics (BA) program at the College of William and Mary. 🌱 I’m currently learning the language of business analytics in the **Competing Through Business Analytics** and hope to embark on my analytics journey with a strong portfolio that includes:*
+I will be adding content to showcase new skills learned in the MS in Business Analytics (BA) program at the College of William and Mary. 🌱 I’m currently learning the language of business analytics in **Competing Through Business Analytics** and hope to embark on my analytics journey with a strong portfolio that includes:*

 - ✨ Strong Execution of the BA process
 - ✨ Python Proficiency